 The general secretary shall monitor and protect RI's intellectual property according to established policy.
 As often as practicable, the general secretary shall make efforts to register the Rotary Marks as trademarks and service marks in countries in which RI has a presence.
-Neither Rotary Entities nor individual Rotarians may register any of the Rotary Marks or any abbreviations or portions thereof.
-Any Rotary Entities or Rotarians that may have obtained trademark registrations on the Rotary Marks or any abbreviations or portions thereof are asked to transfer ownership to RI in order to comply with section 19.010. of the bylaws of the association.
-(January 2020 Mtg., Bd.
+Neither Rotary Entities nor individual Rotarians may register 40.050.8 any of the Rotary Marks or any translations, abbreviations or portions thereof.
+Any Rotary Entities or Rotarians that may have obtained trademark registrations on the Rotary Marks or any translations, abbreviations or portions thereof are asked to transfer ownership to RI in order to comply with section 19.010. of the bylaws of the association.
+(September 2020 Mtg., Bd.
 Dec.
-85)
+23)